 Neural networks are a powerful tool from the world of artificial intelligence (AI).
 They use interconnected nodes, or neurons, in a layered structure inspired by the human brain to teach computers how to process and interpret data.
 This type of machine learning, known as deep learning, allows computer systems to adapt and improve over time by learning from their mistakes.
 By leveraging this technology, AI-powered neural networks can solve complex problems that traditional computing would struggle with.

-When testing a Two-Tower Neural Network instead of the Alternating Last Square (ALS) matrix factorization algorithm, we saw significant improvement with personalized product recommendations in the recall@10 offline metric.
+When testing a Two-Tower Neural Network instead of the Alternating Least Squares (ALS) matrix factorization algorithm, we saw significant improvement with personalized product recommendations in the recall@10 offline metric.
 Specifically, we tested this on six customers and saw 147%, 23%, 27%, 25%, 25%, and 90% improvement on each respective customer for an average of just over 56% improvement per customer.
+Results varied across catalog and interaction volume characteristics — the spread reflects real differences in how much each customer’s data set benefited from feature-rich representations over pure interaction signals.

 The Two-Tower Neural Network can incorporate user and item features, including textual descriptions, images, and reviews.
 This allows for more personalized and accurate recommendations, even for new users and items.